wolf43/LHFG/README.md

 # LHFG
-This tool will run some basic tests on a url that are easily automatable.
-More tests will be added each week for the next few weeks
+This tool will run some basic tests on a url that are easily automatable
-Initial upload will only have SSL tests
-This now has some additional headers and CORS policy check.
-See Tests section of this doc for complete list

-Checks for CSP, checks on cookie attributes and other security checks will be added over the next few weeks
+Other security checks will be added over the next few weeks
 ## Usage
 * Open terminal
 * Go to the directory where LHFG.py is